dm-001/kdp-temp/kpd-temp.md

 - Quote comintern motion re: final phase etc

+- New era of revolutionary struggles, unsolvable 'final' crisis of capitalism

+- Communists must stand firm and drive out any talk of partial or defensive struggle etc

-- A political shift based primarily off what was useful in the consolidation of the regime in russia
+- Notably: A political shift based primarily off what was useful in the consolidation of the regime in russia

 - Quote from how workers took power re: Offensive in russia against bukharin, forced-pace industrialisation etc as aim of 'third period' internally